microsoft/playwright/docs/src/intro-js.md

 npx playwright install
 ```

-You can optionally install only selected browsers, see [installing browsers](./browsers.md#installing-browsers) for more details.
+You can optionally install only selected browsers, see [install browsers](./cli.md#install-browsers) for more details.
 Or you can install no browsers at all and use existing [browser channels](./browsers.md).

 ## First test